coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 The deity can remain in the altered form indefinitely, but resumes its own form if slain.

-**Notes:** The deity's attack bonus, Armor Class, and saves do not change.
-The deity does not gain any of the assumed form's special abilities, attack forms, defenses, ability scores, or mannerisms.
+**Notes:** The deity’s attack bonus, Armor Class, and saves do not change.
+The deity does not gain any of the assumed form’s special abilities, attack forms, defenses, ability scores, or mannerisms.
 The deity can change physical qualities (such as hair color, hair